Browse Templates Explore the Product Try It Free

 sign up cta

 For example, if you prefer working with corporate clients, maybe don't include that listicle on 10 annoying corporate phrases you have to stop using.
-If you absolutely hate writing B2B content, then skip that landing page you wrote for accounting software a while back.
+If you absolutely hate writing B2B content, then skip mentioning that eBook on B2B sales strategies.

 Do you need to include performance and brief information?